What are seizures?

-- A problem that occurs outside of the brain but still affects the brain (such as low blood sugar, poisons or toxins, low blood calcium, or liver problems)
+- A problem that occurs outside of the brain but secondarily affects the brain such as low blood sugar, toxins, liver or kidney failure, or electrolyte abnormalities

-- Structural issues in the brain like brain tumors, strokes, infection, head trauma, brain swelling, encephalitis, or hydrocephalus
+- Primary structural issues in the brain like brain tumors, strokes, infection, head trauma, brain swelling, encephalitis, or hydrocephalus

-- Idiopathic epilepsy*, where there is no underlying cause (such as tumors or other conditions).
+- Idiopathic epilepsy, meaning there is no identifiable cause*

 - First, we take a detailed account of your pet’s seizure episodes.
 We want to know: